SavioGuedes/base-app/README.md

 # Base App

-A native Android application which implements MVVM Pattern to start projects from it.
+A Android Kotlin application which implements MVVM Pattern to start projects from it.

 ## Architecture Components: